qubenix/guides/qubes-r4/whonix-14/bitcoin/indexed/1_electrumx.md

 - Electrumxc sync time is longer.
   - Initial Electrumx Sync: 1 or more days.
   - Initial EPS Sync: 10-20 min.
+- Electrumx downloads, and installs to the virtual envrionment, dependencies without any verification.
+EPS only compiles itself without pulling in any dependencies.
 - The Electrumx project is less concerned with user privacy and security than EPS.

 This guide will set up a private server which will not broadcast it's onion address or connect to any peers.
 If a user wishes to serve other peers on the network, then they will be responsible for making the needed changes to the Electrumx configuration.